-1. Title: System Performance Following Loss of a Single Bulk Electric System Element (Category B)
+- 1. Title: System Performance Following Extreme Events Resulting in the Loss of Two or More Bulk Electric System Elements (Category D)

-- 2. Number: TPL-002-0
+- 2. Number: TPL-004-0

-- 3. Purpose: System simulations and associated assessments are needed periodically to ensure that reliable systems are developed that meet specified performance requirements with sufficient lead time, and continue to be modified or upgraded as necessary to meet present and future system needs.
+- 3. Purpose: System simulations and associated assessments are needed periodically to ensure that reliable systems are developed that meet specified performance requirements, with sufficient lead time and continue to be modified or upgraded as necessary to meet present and future System needs.

 - 4. Applicability:

 - 4.1.
 Planning Authority

 - 4.2.
 Transmission Planner

 - 5. Effective Date: April 1, 2005